 You will be taught a variety of creative techniques and processes in art, design and photography.
-Coursework will include the use of camera equipment, studio work, computer software presentation skills and building a portfolio and sketchbook of creative ideas and personal project work.
+Coursework will include the use of camera equipment, studio work, computer software presentation skills, building a portfolio and sketchbook of creative ideas and personal project work.

-Your studio coursework and personal practice is contextualised with regular visits to exhibitions of contemporary art in this country and abroad.
-Previous trips have included Rome, Venice and Paris.
+Your studio coursework and personal practice is contextualised with educational visits to exhibitions of contemporary art.

 During the summer term we celebrate your outstanding achievements with a public exhibition of your work.

 Photography provides you with an opportunity to engage with the world and the people in it through expressing yourself and your ideas.
 It is a challenging course but a hugely rewarding one!

 Good course combinations